Iteam1337/iteam.se/src/pages/career/blocks-2.md

 ### Sharing is caring

 We share and learn from each other.
 All the time.
 Code lunches, mentorships, lab hours, lounge hacks, open source project contributions, the Facebook group Kodapor, conferences and in our day-to-day-work.
-Knowledge is power.

 ### Relationships - not projects